FatemehHABozorgi/git-cheatsheet/README.md

 # git-cheatsheet

-This is a practice about learning the Git tools, for the DevOps class with Saeid Bostandoust.
+This is a practice of learning the Git tools, for the DevOps class with Saeid Bostandoust.

 This project contains a file to answer a dozen questions regarding Git.

-Practice name: dws-dev-004-Working with git
+Practice Name: DWS-dev-004-Working with git

 Group class: Indium